|Nutrition Facts (per serving)|

 - 1 cup sliced celery

 - 1/3 cup pearled barley

 - 1 cup green peas (frozen, thawed)

 - 2 tablespoons cold water

-- Toss the stew beef pieces with the flour, 1/2 teaspoon salt, and 1/8 teaspoon pepper.
+Toss the stew beef pieces with the flour, salt, and pepper.
 Add the beef to the bacon mixture and cook for about 3 minutes, stirring frequently.